March 2025·8 min read·

 View project →

-what else fits here Any build environment that exists as a Docker image works from this setup — React Native, Rust cross-compilation, Python ML pipelines, Laravel deployments.
+what else fits here If it can be a Docker image, it can live here — React Native, Rust cross-compilation, Python ML pipelines, Laravel deployments.

 heads up Mounting /var/run/docker.sock gives root-equivalent access to the host.
 Only do this on hardware you fully own, behind strong authentication.